 - H-indexes are derived from bibliographical databases, such as Web of Science or Scopus.
 There is much overlap between these database, however the publications they cover do differ to some degree (see above).
 This means that an author's H-index can vary depending on which database it's been derived it from, and so when quoting a H-index it’s important to also say the database it was derived it from.

 These metrics give an indication of the 'quality' of a particular journal.
+This may be useful when deciding where to publish.
 There are a number of these metrics, which are calculated in slightly different ways.
 A question that's often asked is 'which metric should I use?'
-This is quite a difficult to answer as there are pros and cons of each.
-While the Impact Factor is sometimes seen as the 'baseline' standard metric, to gain a full picture, it's recommended you explore a range of metrics.
+There are pros and cons of each.

 Journal metrics derived from the Scopus database:-